lsst/LDM-230/index.rst

 the distributors will never receive requests from the workers.
 The Catch-Up Archiver may be enabled.

-The Base :term`DMCS` will submit jobs to the Orchestration Manager as necessary to perform the daytime tasks.
+The Base :term:`DMCS` will submit jobs to the Orchestration Manager as necessary to perform the daytime tasks.

 .. _failure-modes: